 - 3.5 Only in very exceptional circumstances will the Council consider any proposal from Community Groups, developers or members of the public to alter the name of an existing street.
 Equally, the Council may propose the renaming of an existing street.
 Such circumstances are likely to be when substantial redevelopment is to take place, where there are issues of poor perception of an existing name or where there are issues of confusion and ambiguity regarding the existing street name. - 3.7 It is the responsibility of those requesting the change to canvass existing residents and conduct a ballot with the local residents.
-When an application is made by Community Groups, developers or members of the public, both the case for renaming and a summary of the ballot should be supplied to the Council. - 3.8 Proposed new street names must adhere to the same principles as those set out above for new streets. - 3.9 The Council will carry out a 28 day consultation period, directly notifying existing properties on affected streets and displaying a 'Notice of intention to make an Order naming streets'.
+When an application is made by

+Community Groups, developers or members of the public, both the case for renaming and a summary of the ballot should be supplied to the Council.
+To rename a street, a two-thirds majority of residents and/or business owners living or operating on that street must support the change.

+- 3.8 Proposed new street names must adhere to the same principles as those set out above for new streets. - 3.9 The Council will carry out a 28 day consultation period, directly notifying existing properties on affected streets and displaying a 'Notice of intention to make an Order naming streets'.
 In all cases, the Council will endeavour to minimise inconvenience and will consult Royal Mail, the local Parish/Town Council as well as the local Ward Councillor(s) and will take into account all representations made to them before any final decision is reached. - 3.10 A minimum of eight weeks will be given before new statutory addresses take effect.